johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 > Quick Tip: the operating system scheduler decides when either the parent or child process runs.
 Therefore, the parent can run first, and then the child or vice-versa.
 However, using `wait()` halts the parent process until a child process has terminated.

-> Quick Tip: more information on the systems calls can be obtained by referring to their respective man-page entries (e.g. `man execv` or `man fork`).
+> Quick Tip: Additional information on the systems calls can be obtained by referring to their respective man-page entries (e.g. `man execv` or `man fork`).

 ## Piecing Together the Shell & Compiling
 ```c